 Vitas is required under the Medicare conditions of participation and some state licensing laws to contract with numerous healthcare providers and practitioners, including physicians, hospitals and nursing homes, and to arrange for these individuals or entities to provide services to Vitas' patients.
 In addition, Vitas has contracts with other suppliers, including pharmacies, ambulance services and medical equipment companies.
-Some of these individuals or entities may refer, or be in a position to refer, patients to Vitas, and Vitas may refer, or be in a position to refer, patients to these individuals or entities.
-These arrangements may not qualify for a safe harbor.
-Vitas from time to time seeks guidance from regulatory counsel as to the changing and evolving interpretations and the potential applicability of these anti-kickback laws to its programs, and in response thereto, takes such actions as it deems appropriate.
+Some of these individuals or entities may refer, or be in a position to refer, patients to Vitas, and Vitas may refer, or be in a position to refer, patients to Vitas from time to time seeks guidance from regulatory counsel as to the changing and evolving interpretations and the potential applicability of these anti-kickback laws to its programs, and in response thereto, takes such actions as it deems appropriate.
 The Company generally believes that Vitas' contracts and arrangements with providers, practitioners and suppliers do not violate applicable anti-kickback laws.
 However, the Company cannot assure that such laws will ultimately be interpreted in a manner consistent with Vitas' practices.